tubalmartin/riloadr/README.md

 ## To-Dos & Ideas

 * jQuery version (to reduce code size)
-* Give option to set min-device-pixel-ratio in media queries to allow delivery of High Resolution images?
+* Give option to set minDevicePixelRatio in `breakpoints` to allow delivery of High Resolution images?

 ## Contribute
 This project was originally created for my company as a need to handle different image sizes for different device screens in order to make websites load faster (specially for mobile devices).
 Please feel free to improve this project in any way you can.